 Textile Marketing B.S.-The Textile Marketing degree combines a major in textiles with courses that meet the degree requirements in the College of Business Administration.

-Theatre B.A., B.F.A.-Bachelor of Fine Arts: Acting Track The Bachelor of Fine Arts degree in Theatre allows an intensive specialization in one or two fields of your choice: Acting, Directing, Design and Technology, Stage and Theatre Management and Musical Theatre.
-The acting track prepares students who are aspiring actors.
-Bachelor of Fine Arts: Design and Technology Track […]
+Theatre B.A., B.F.A.-The Bachelor of Fine Arts degree in Theatre allows an intensive specialization in one or two fields of your choice: Acting, Directing, Design and Technology, Stage and Theatre Management.
+The B.A. in Theatre/Elementary Education prepares you to become a Theatre teacher.

-Writing and Rhetoric B.A.-The bachelors degree in Writing & Rhetoric supports practice of writing in a wide range of settings.
+Writing and Rhetoric B.A.-The bachelor's degree in Writing and Rhetoric supports practice of writing in a wide range of settings.
 You will learn to collect information, conduct research, compose, analyze, and revise texts of many kinds.